Maintain your network

 - Reach a global audience of academics, policymakers and practitioners at RSA conferences, online events and via our publications

-- *Up to £10,000 of renewable research network funding to bring people together to discuss key questions in your area of interest
+- *Up to £11,000 of renewable Research Network funding to organise events to discuss key questions in your area of interest

-- *Up to £15,000 for a Policy Expo grant to connect your work and wider communities to societal questions and policy needs
+- *Up to £16,500 Policy Expo Grant to reach global audiences and to connect your work and wider communities to societal questions and policy needs

-- Up to £500 with a Travel Grant towards travel costs when attending an RSA or non-RSA event
+- *Up to £550 Travel Grant towards travel costs when attending an RSA or non-RSA event

-- Apply for conference bursaries taking the form of a free conference place at RSA conferences.
+- Apply for a conference bursary (a free conference place) at charged RSA conferences

 - Annual subscription of Regional Studies (online only)